Zenith89/FunWap/README.md

 # FUNW@AP
- is a DSL that able to Interperating , Compiling and Generating IL Code .
+ is a DSL that able to interperate,compile and Generating IL Code

 Grammer